Methane on the temperate exo-Saturn TOI-199b: Discussion and Conclusions

 Unlike in cooler gas giants, \ce{H2O} in the atmosphere of TOI-199\,b is expected to be retained in the gaseous phase.
 Although we lack a direct detection, our \ce{H2O} upper limit constraint is within $1\sigma$ of the \ce{CH4} abundance.
 Since \ce{H2O} is likely the dominant oxygen carrier in the atmosphere, a measured \ce{CH4}/\ce{H2O} ratio could provide precise constraints on the atmospheric C/O ratio.

 The temperate regime of TOI-199\,b makes its nitrogen chemistry especially sensitive to ongoing disequilibrium processes.
-In thermal equilibrium, the dominant nitrogen carrier is predicted to be \ce{NH3}, but with TOI-199\,b's insolation, strong UV irradiation drives active photodissociation of both \ce{NH3} and \ce{N2}, supplying nitrogen for \ce{HCN} formation.
-This is in contrast to the Jovian atmosphere, where such photochemical processes result in formation of hydrocarbons instead of \ce{HCN} \citep{gladstone1996hydrocarbon, moses2005photochemistry, hu2021photochemistry}.
-The strength of vertical mixing determines the relative importance of photochemistry: efficient vertical mixing in the deep atmosphere quenches \ce{NH3} at higher pressures, sharply increasing its abundance throughout the atmosphere.
-As $K_{\rm zz}$ in the deep atmosphere is decreased, the quenching moves to lower pressures, reducing \ce{NH3} abundance to its equilibrium minimum.
-Meanwhile, low $K_{\rm zz}$ values in the upper atmosphere, typical of solar system giants, allow photochemistry to dominate, potentially leading to \ce{HCN} replacing \ce{NH3} in observable regions.
-Complicating this interpretation, increased internal temperatures introduce a degeneracy in the \ce{NH3}/\ce{HCN} diagnostic.
-Higher internal temperatures diminish \ce{NH3} formation, resulting in diminished features as those caused by inefficient vertical mixing.
+In thermochemical equilibrium, the dominant nitrogen carrier is predicted to be \ce{NH3}, but with TOI-199\,b's insolation, strong UV irradiation drives active photodissociation of both \ce{NH3} and \ce{N2}, supplying nitrogen for \ce{HCN} formation.
+This is in contrast to the Jovian atmosphere, where such photochemical processes result in formation of hydrocarbons instead of \ce{HCN} \citep{gladstone1996hydrocarbon, moses2005, hu2021photochemistry}.
+The strength of vertical mixing determines the relative importance of photochemistry: efficient vertical mixing in the deep atmosphere quenches \ce{NH3} at higher pressures, increasing the supply of \ce{NH3} to the observable atmosphere.
+Meanwhile, low $K_{\rm zz}$ values in the upper atmosphere, typical of solar system giants, allow photochemistry to dominate, potentially leading to the conversion of most \ce{NH3} to \ce{HCN} in the observable atmosphere.
+Complicating this interpretation, increased internal temperatures would reduce the abundance of both \ce{NH3} and \ce{HCN}.
 Thus, a reduced or absent \ce{NH3} abundance could indicate either weak vertical transport or increased internal temperatures.
-Breaking this degeneracy requires direct constraints on \ce{HCN} or major oxygen carriers such as \ce{CO} or \ce{CO2}.
+Breaking this degeneracy requires constraints on the \ce{HCN}/\ce{NH3} ratio, together with major oxygen carriers such as \ce{CO} or \ce{CO2}.

-The \ce{NH3}/\ce{HCN} ratio directly and precisely traces the efficiency of vertical transport in temperate giant atmospheres, creating a unique diagnostic of atmospheric dynamics.
-Our model with a Jupiter-like $K_{\rm zz}$ profile represents an important transition point, where lower $K_{\rm zz}$ values in the shallow atmosphere could make \ce{HCN} opacity observable via its 3.0 $\mu$m feature.